kyma-project/btp-manager/docs/user/tutorials/04-50-create-service-instance-with-custom-secret.md

 To create a service instance with a custom Secret, follow these steps:

 1. Get the access credentials of the SAP Service Manager instance with the `service-operator-access` plan from its service binding.
-Copy them from the BTP cockpit as a JSON.
+Copy them as a JSON from the BTP cockpit.

 2. Create the `creds.json` file in your working directory and save the credentials there. <!--is this step necessary for the managed offering; if not, what's the next step?-->